awsles/AzureExtensions/Ax.Cosmos/README.md

 Use **Select-AxCosmosDatabaseCollection** to switch between collections (contgainers) within the selected database.

 The **New-AxCosmosAccount** and **New-AxCosmosDatabase** cmdlets can take up to 10 minutes to complete.
-All cmdlets are synchronous in this module in this version, so you just have to wait.
+All cmdlets are synchronous in this module version (so you just have to wait for the cmdlet to complete).
 Given the length of time, these cmdlets will output a warning (which can be supressed with the -WarningAction switch) about the time it will take.
 The -Verbose switch can be used to display the actual time taken.